Skip to main content

 ${ENV:...}TOML/YAML config valuesConfig compilation

-@@CTX: is intentionally hook-only.
-Model SQL describes a relation’s data and should not reference its own target identity.
-Hooks are the operational SQL layer where target context is useful - grants, logging, post-materialization DDL.
+@@CTX: is intentionally SQL-hook-only.
+Model SQL describes a relation’s data and should not reference its own destination identity.
+SQL hooks are the operational SQL layer where destination context is useful - grants, logging, post-materialization DDL.
+Python hooks access the same information through ctx.destination on the HookContext object (see Hooks).

 Project variables

-Project variables use @@name syntax in SQL and are defined in sqlbuild_project.toml or per-environment:
+Project variables use @@name syntax in SQL and are defined in sqlbuild_project.toml or per-target:

 # sqlbuild_project.toml